npizzigati/Vimish/README.md

 Vimish implements a large subset of Vim's features, including:
 - Normal, insert, visual and replace modes.
 - Character-wise, word-wise and text-object movement/deletion/changes.
-- Yanking and putting using system clipboard or Vimish registers.
+- Yanking and putting using system clipboard or registers.
 - Repeating searches, finds and changes.
 - Key mappings.